akovner/akovner.github.io/_posts/2018-04-05-jsv-introduction.md

 Conclusion
 ----------

 A simple, compressed, readable, text-based representation for large numbers of json records is possible.
-Creating such a format as a standard across languages will be a significant advantage to the big data infrastructure, occupying a niche between jsonlines and binary formats.
+Creating such a format as a standard across languages will be a significant advantage to the big data infrastructure, occupying a niche between json lines and binary formats.

 My goal here has been to flesh out the basics of this format.
 It is by no means fully formed, and I welcome any and all input.
 Also, follow my progress on the first (python) implementation on [github](https://github.com/akovner/json-separated-values).